guillaume-elambert/devops-training/project-1/part-1.md

         <th>Volumes</th>
         <td>
             <p>
-                As we are simulating a real architecture where remote access to the server is required, <strong>we won't use volumes</strong>.<br>
+                As we are simulating a real infrastructure where remote access to the server is required, <strong>we won't use volumes</strong>.<br>
                 Instead, we will <strong>deploy everything using Ansible</strong>.
             </p>
         </td>